 Georgia’s wrongful death law was first enacted before the Civil War.
 It is one of the most humane wrongful death statutes and body of case law in the United States.
 Georgia law on wrongful death differs significantly from the wrongful death laws of all neighboring states.
-Usually the Georgia law is better, but not always.
-If the facts involve more than one state, we weigh all the options as to where a case should be filed.
-Under multijurisdictional practice rules, we are able to handle all matters prior to filing suit in court in all but two states.
+In most ways the Georgia law is better, but not always.
+If the facts provide a choice among different states, we weigh all the options as to where a case should be filed.
+Under multijurisdictional practice rules, we can handle all matters prior to filing suit in court in all but two states.
 When necessary to file suit in a state other than Georgia, we associate local counsel and obtain admission to practice pro hac vice in the other state.

-Because valuation of a wrongful death claim is affected by many factors, including disputed issues of liability, contributory negligence comparative negligence, assumption of risk, proximate causation and insurance coverage considerations, it is important not to confuse the value of a case with the true value of the departed loved one's life.
+Because valuation of a wrongful death claim is affected by many factors, including disputed issues of liability, contributory negligence, comparative negligence, assumption of risk, proximate causation and insurance coverage considerations, it is important not to confuse the value of a case with the true value of the departed loved one's life.
 Since the pandemic, jury verdicts have increased so that when assets or insurance are sufficient, it is common to recover tens of millions of dollars for wrongful death.
 Our last wrongful death settlement before the pandemic was $8,000,000.
 All depends upon the interplay of facts, insurance, and legal issues.

 A wrongful death claim in Georgia belongs to survivors who are identified by statute: